After 31 years of ministry, the Apostle Paul wrote a letter to his protégé, Timothy. In this letter, which we call 1 Timothy, Paul wrote:

 It’s so easy for a leader to remember the challenges rather than the blessings.

-One month later, during the last week of the year, I sit down and generate my own list; then I put the items in order.
+Soon after that, I sit down and generate my own list; then I put the items in order.
 Generating and rating them forces me to meditate on the good things God has done.
 Usually my problem is limiting the list to just 12 items.
 I started with a top 10 list, but year after year I couldn’t narrow it to ten, so I upped it to a dozen.

-A year ago, my blessings included the salvation of my 85-year-old dad and his wife, my daughter-in-law’s pregnancy, the launch of a new campus, 1700 salvations, and the opportunity Lori and I had to open the nation of Panama to church planter training with Dynamic Church Planting, an international church planter training mission started by members of our church.
+Not long ago, my blessings included the salvation of my 85-year-old dad and his wife, my daughter-in-law’s pregnancy, the launch of a new campus, 1700 salvations, and the opportunity Lori and I had to open the nation of Panama to church planter training with Dynamic Church Planting, an international church planter training mission started by members of our church.

 I’ve done this for several years, so now I have an on-going record of God’s provision.
 I keep these in a notebook, along with my goals and dreams for the year, so they’re easy to find.
 Once I’ve generated my list, I go back and read over the previous years’ lists.